 All fixed ladders more than twenty feet in length shall be equipped with a ladder cage or ladder well.
 This requirement does not apply to chimney ladders.

 When ladders are used to ascend to heights exceeding twenty feet, landing platforms shall be provided for each thirty feet of height or fraction thereof, except that where no cage, well, or ladder safety device is provided, landing platforms shall be provided for each twenty feet of height or fraction thereof.
 Each ladder section shall be offset from adjacent sections.
 Where installation conditions (even for a short, unbroken length) require that adjacent sections be offset, landing platforms shall be provided at each offset.

 (i) Where an employee must step a distance greater than twelve inches from the centerline of the rung of a ladder to the nearest edge of structure or equipment, a landing platform shall be provided.
 The minimum step-across distance shall be two and one-half inches.
-(See figure 4123:1-5-03 (C)(6)(a)(i) to this rule.)
+(See figure in paragraph (C)(6)(a)(i) of this rule.)

 (ii) All landing platforms shall be equipped with standard guard railings and toeboards, so arranged as to give safe access to the ladder.
 Platforms shall be no less than twenty-four inches in width and thirty inches in length.